netherphp/standards/README.md

 helps lessen backwards compatbility issues in the future when a default behaviour changes.
 And yes, it does happen.

+This document will receive multiple extensions once PHP 7 goes gold.

 ## General Standards

 * PascalCaseAllTheThings